 This is a low-carb complete baking mix, with shortening included.
 It bakes just like Bisquick and CarbQuik.
 I have added a small amount of ground Einkorn wheat for flavor and texture benefits.
 Einkorn is one of the oldest forms of wheat whose grain has not been hybridized or genetically modified.
 Einkorn is said to have less of a detrimental effect on blood glucose levels and the gut than modern wheat and is even tolerated by people sensitive to wheat products.
 Modern wheat is partially to blame for the obesity problem we see in America today.
 I make no promises regarding performance of this mix other than those recipes I have posted, but so far it exchanges 1 for 1 for Bisquick/Carbquik with success.
 All posted recipes using the mix will have ‘Einkorn’ as the first word in the name of the recipe.
 This insures it is listed when you click the “Einkorn Flour Experiments” category on the right side of page or type Einkorn in the search box.

 Added note: I try to restrict use to ¼ c. (rarely up to ½ c.) to limit those carbs.

 PRODUCT INFORMATION (much more info on Jovial Foods website)

 EINKORN FLOUR – ¼ CUP

-I would highly recommend perhaps making half or quarter recipe of the mix to start out.
-Trial it in a half recipe of your favorite muffins, or just a few donuts or half a cake recipe so fewer ingredients will be wasted if the test is a fail.
+I would first try it in a favorite recipe, so fewer ingredients will be wasted if the test is a fail.
 Feel free to post links to pictures of your experiments with this mix in the comment section.
 We’d all love to learn from your experiences. 🙂

 MIX INGREDIENTS: (I recommend making NO SUBSTITUTIONS)